Meet the midwives

 Rhonda has caught babies in various settings from big-city hospitals in Vancouver, to small-town hospitals in Campbell River and Comox, a birth centre in El Paso Texas, and low-resource cities in Uganda, Africa (blog here: http://uganda2010studentmidwives.blogspot.ca/ ).
 She then moved with her husband and daughter to nice medium-size Nanaimo where she has been happily serving families as a Registered Midwife since 2011.
 In her spare time, she loves traveling, camping, getting her dogs dirty on epic walks, and watching way too much Netflix.

 Cindy Storie-Soth’s journey to becoming a midwife began with her first pregnancy.
 Under the amazing care of midwives in Victoria, BC she brought her first daughter into the world at home over 16 years ago.
-After having spent the early years of her children’s life working from home as a childbirth educator and doula so she could also be around more as a mom she then switched roles with her husband so that she could pursue her passion for midwifery.
+After having spent the early years of her children’s life working from home as a childbirth educator and doula she turned her attention to studying midwifery as her children got older.

 Her training in midwifery has taken her to Vancouver, Victoria, Campbell River, Nanaimo and all across the globe to Uganda.
-Having enjoyed her time in Nanaimo so much she settled here to practice full-time in July 2017.
 For Cindy, the teaching and informed decision making aspects of midwifery care are what has drawn her to the profession.
-Working with women, educatingthem around pregnancy and birth and empowering them to believe in themselves and their ability to birth beautiful babies and become amazing mothers is what fuels her.
+Working with women, educating them around pregnancy and birth and empowering them to believe in themselves and their ability to birth beautiful babies and become amazing mothers is what fuels her.

 tamara cowan, rm ~ Sage Team